 It is important to have a well-defined budget for your event.
 The University Events tools page has a sample budget that can help you plan and execute your event.

 Allow plenty of time to reserve space for events.
 Remember that campus facilities fill up quickly.
 Spaces have different reservation protocols, resources and rules for what you can and can’t do there.
 Some charge a fee, others don’t.
 Think about your expected size of audience, technology needs, catering, seating plan, need for furniture rearrangement, parking, security, etc. Remember that spaces that seem very open and public, including outdoor spaces, often require a reservation, so it’s best to check well ahead of time.
 The university uses the Virtual EMS platform to book many events spaces, including classrooms and academic spaces (CWRU single sign-on required).
-Classrooms and academic spaces may also be available to reserve – here’s a list.

 An important first step is to talk to the people who control the space you’ll be using for the event.
 Some spaces provide on-site catering and have staff who will serve as your liaison with other vendors.
 Other spaces have strict limitations on what, if any, food and drink can be consumed there.

 Caterers may have specific time requirements for placing or changing orders, so be sure to contact caterers a minimum of one month in advance of a small event and even longer for large events.
 You can find helpful information in the university’s guidelines for choosing caterers.
 The university also provides a list of preferred caterers.